nevetsosu/522Project/README.md

 ## Dimensionality Reduction
 1. Linear Discriminant Analysis (lda)
-2. PCA (I dont remember the full name)
+2. Principal Component Analysis (PCA)
 3. Autoencoder
+4. Agglomerative Hierarchical Clustering

 The autoencoder is currently reducing to an arbitrary dimension (51 I think).
 It isn't *completely* arbitrary though, 51 is around where PCA says atleast 95% of information is retained.